MyZenKey/sp-sdk-android/README.md

 ![ZenKey](image/ZenKey_rgb.png "ZenKey")

-# ZenKey SDKs and Web Integrations
+# ZenKey SDKs and Web Integrations.

 ZenKey SDKs (iOS and Android) and web integrations provide effective resources for you as a service provider to authenticate users accessing your apps with their mobile device or web browser.
 There are several resources you can access to get started integrating your apps with ZenKey.